abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers.md

         - Understanding Synthetic Gradients and Decoupled Neural Interfaces ax1703.00522.pdf
     - theory/
         - Do Deep Nets Really Need to be Deep ax1410 nips14.pdf
+        - Intriguing properties of neural networks ax1312.6199.pdf
+        - On the Expressive Power of Deep Neural Networks ax1706.pdf
         - On the Number of Linear Regions of Deep Neural Networks ax1406 nips14.pdf
         - Provable Bounds for Learning Some Deep Representations icml14.pdf
+        - Sensitivity and Generalization in Neural Networks An Empirical Study iclr18.pdf
         - Understanding Deep Neural Networks with Rectified Linear Units ax1707.pdf
         - Understanding the difficulty of training deep feedforward neural networks icas10.pdf
         - Visualizing and understanding convolutional neural networks ECCV2014.pdf